What is selective breeding?

 What are the problems associated with selective breeding?

 - Selective breeding often results in a population of animals or plants with very similar genetics.

-- Similar genetics means that the population will have the same strengths but also the same weaknesses.
+- This means the population will share many of the same strengths, but also the same weaknesses.

-- Infectious diseases are more likely to spread through genetically similar populations because they are vulnerable to the same diseases.
+- For example, infectious diseases are more likely to spread through genetically similar populations because they are vulnerable to the same diseases.

 - Selective breeding often involves breeding individuals that are closely related, known as inbreeding.

 - Inbred populations are more likely to suffer from genetic conditions caused by recessive gene variants because they are more likely to inherit two copies of the recessive variants – one from each parent.